 Through mindfulness training we learn to become more aware in the moment and accept things as they are.
 This makes it possible to have a rich and fulfilling life, even when experiencing difficult symptoms or life circumstances.

-You will be guided through techniques to boost your wellbeing and mood, increase resilience and help cope with physical symptoms.
-You will also receive the support and connection with other women experiencing this stage of life.
+You'll be guided through techniques to boost your wellbeing and mood, increase resilience and help manage physical symptoms.
+You'll also receive the support and connection with other women experiencing this stage of life.

 *Reduce irritability and anxiety

 *Manage physical symptoms of menopause such as hot flushes